johnpankowicz/govmeeting-before-bfg/FrontEnd/ClientApp/src/assets/docs/setup.md

-[ The software is designed to work cross-platform.
-But development and testing has been so far on Windows only.
-Please make corrections that are needed in the file FrontEnd/ClientApp/src/app/assets/docs/dev-setup.md and issue a <a href="https://github.com/govmeeting/govmeeting"> pull request on Gitub </a> ]
+These documentation pages can be found in FrontEnd/ClientApp/src/app/assets/docs.
+Please make corrections there and issue a <a href="https://github.com/govmeeting/govmeeting"> pull request on Gitub. </a>

 --------------------------------------------------------------
-# Requirements
+# Install tools and clone repository

-* Install git.
-There are many options.
-EG: <a href="https://gitforwindows.org"> Git for Windows </a>
+* Install git.  <a href="https://gitforwindows.org"> Git for Windows </a>, <a href="https://git-scm.com/download/mac"> Git for Mac </a>
 * Install <a href="https://nodejs.org/en/download/"> Node.js. </a>
 * Install <a href="https://dotnet.microsoft.com/download"> .Net Core SDK. <a>

-Clone the repository.
-Execute:
+Open a console (teminal) window
 * git clone https://github.com/govmeeting/govmeeting.git
 * mkdir _SECRETS